Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 Wes Craven’s 1984 A Nightmare on Elm Street

-As a first, I saw the uncut version of Wes Craven’s 1984 A Nightmare on Elm Street in a theater tonight.
+As a first tonight, I saw the uncut version of Wes Craven’s 1984 A Nightmare on Elm Street in a theater.
 And it was, like, wow.
-(The U.S. version was cut too back then, but in Europe in the late ’90s, I was able to watch the entire franchise uncut on a Dutch TV channel.)
+(The U.S. version too was cut back then, but in Europe in the late ’90s, I was able to watch the entire franchise uncut on a Dutch TV channel.)
 What I never liked was the ending—I loved Craven’s highly ambiguous foggy, dreamy original denouement, but the producer insisted on Freddy’s comeback (which also makes no fucking sense).
-Nevertheless, absolut classic.
+Nevertheless, absolute classic.

 SEP 24, 2024, Metropol Theater